-- Since March 2015 I have been a Psychiatric Social Worker with the Visiting Nurse Service of New York where I was named an “Initiative Award” recipient.
-In this position, I treat individuals in the Bronx with serious mental illness diagnoses (SMIs) as part of a program called “Parachute.”
-We use a Need-Adapted Treatment Model (NATM, also called “Open Dialogue”) that puts clients at the center of a healing process which allows them to articulate their goals and needs.
-I work closely with psychiatrists, nurses and nurse-practitioners, and mental health peer specialists.
-I am also a certified 9.58 provider with training from the NYC Dept. of Health & Mental Hygiene (DOHMH).
+- From 2015 to 2017 I was a Psychiatric Social Worker with the Visiting Nurse Service of New York where I was named an “Initiative Award” recipient.
+In this position, which served clients in their own homes throughout the Bronx, I treated individuals with serious mental illness diagnoses (SMIs) as part of a program called “Parachute.”
+We used a Need-Adapted Treatment Model (NATM, also called “Open Dialogue”) that puts clients at the center of a healing process and allows them to articulate their goals and needs.
+I worked closely with psychiatrists, nurses and nurse-practitioners, and mental health peer specialists.
+I was also a certified 9.58 provider with training from the NYC Dept. of Health & Mental Hygiene (DOHMH).

 - From 2013 to 2015 I was a Family Therapist with the Jewish Board of Family & Children’s Services.
 In this job, I provided Functional Family Therapy (known as FFT)—for which I received rigorous training—to children and families in the NYC child welfare system.
 I worked closely with Administration for Children’s Services (ACS) staff, as well as teachers and school counselors